bmbachow/habit-tracker-capstone-client/README.md

 ## Functionality (to do now)
 The app's functionality includes:
 * Every User has the ability to create an account
+* Every user can create new category
+* Every user can create a new habit
+* Users can modify frequency of desired habit completion
+* Every user can indicate if and when a task was performed
+* Users can delete categories
+* Users can rename categories
+* Users can delete habits
+* Users can view their progress

 ## Technology (done)
 * Front-End: HTML5, CSS3, JavaScript ES6, React